List of minor Finnish deities: Köndös

 Köndös is a deity mentioned by Mikael Agricola in 1551 as the creator swiddens and fields.
 E.N.
-Setälä connected the name to Mari language kinda "grain, bread".
-He also wondered if it was related to the Finnish word köynnös "vine".
-In the 1930s, Uno Harva connected him to the Eastern Finnish folklore figure Köntys ("clumsy person"), who created swiddens by cutting down trees, being very strong but also clumsy.
+Setälä connected the name to Mari language kinda 'grain, bread'.
+He also wondered if it was related to the Finnish word köynnös 'vine'.
+In the 1930s, Uno Harva connected him to the Eastern Finnish folklore figure Köntys 'clumsy person', who created swiddens by cutting down trees, being very strong but also clumsy.
 R.E.
 Nirvi wrote that "creating swiddens and fields" should be understood as sowing swiddens and fields.
 This is why Harva later connected Köndös to Sampsa Pellervoinen instead.
 Martti Haavio thought Köndös was actually Saint Urban of Langres, the patron of vineyards.

 Osmotar

 Traditional Finnish beer drinking vessel depicted in a stamp from 1976.

 Osmotar is a kave brewing the first beer in the runic songs describing the origin of beer.
 Despite her best attempts, she can't get the drink to ferment so she summons animals to help her.
 She does the summoning by rubbing her hands together, which is a shamanistic method.
 The beer brewing happens in the center of the world.
 A marten brings her the drool of fighting animals which finally works.
 Yeast was not available to Finns in the past, so the drool of a boar was one of the alternatives used in beer making.

 The word osmo means a wolverine or a bear, depending on the dialect.
-It is also used as a synonym for Kaleva, as well as a synonym for "bridegroom".
-Haavio believed the name Osmotar was not a feminine derivate of the word Osmo at all, but a compound word of os-motar, "plant juice lees" or in other words, "yeast".
-He also believed the word "kapo" in her epithet doesn't mean a kave, but kabu (Russian: "small bread").
+It is also used as a synonym for Kaleva, as well as a synonym for 'bridegroom'.
+Haavio believed the name Osmotar was not a feminine derivate of the word Osmo at all, but a compound word of os-motar, 'plant juice lees' or in other words, 'yeast'.
+He also believed the word "kapo" in her epithet doesn't mean a kave, but kabu (Russian for 'small bread').
 Anna-Leena Siikala thought Haavio was mistaken in this view, as Osmotar's names also appear in other contexts outside of beer brewing.

 In Karelia, she has also been called Saarivo.